re-data/re-data/docs/docs/getting_started/example_project/compute_first_metrics.md

 # Compute first metrics

-Now lets compute first metircs.
+Now, let's compute the first metrics.
 We can specify the tables we want to monitor in `dbt_project.yml` as shown below

 ```yaml title="monitored tables"
 vars: